Career Counselors (Workforce Innovation Opportunity Act)

 Funding also may be available to help defray the cost of occupational training for eligible customers who need to improve their marketability in order to re-enter the workforce.
 Funding support is not guaranteed.

 After attending a Career Center Seminar or Orientation, customers interested in training should register for a “Training Opportunities Workshop.”
-If only intensive career counseling support is wanted, the first step is to meet with a Walk-in Career Counselor.
-Walk-in Career Counseling is available Mon-Friday until 11:30 AM.
+If they would like career counseling services, there are many options available listed on our calendar of events or through the WIOA program.

 Online Walk-In Career Counseling